KasperOfzeau/lightsaber/README.md

 2. Choose a color in the select box in the upper left corner
 3. Click on the lightsaber
 4. May the force be with you!
+5. Click on the lightsaber again to turn the power down

 In the upper right corner you can mute the sound effects.